Brexit: the United Kingdom's withdrawal from the European Union

 - EMA Brexit preparedness business continuity plan (first and second phases)

-Update: In defining its work programme for 2020 and beyond, EMA will focus on the core activities identified in phase four of its business continuity plan as a baseline.
-It will prioritise additional tasks depending on available resources.
+In defining its work programme for 2020 and beyond, EMA focused on the core activities identified in phase four of its business continuity plan as a basis and added prioritised tasks taking into account available resources.

 The Agency is still in the process of rebuilding its workforce after its relocation.
-It will continue to monitor staff levels and review whether it can relaunch additional activities in June 2020.
+It will continue to monitor staff levels and review in June 2020 whether it can relaunch additional activities.

 In preparation for Brexit, the EU27 Member States and EMA redistributed the UK's portfolio of medicines to other EU Member States.
 This involved transferring over 370 centrally authorised products to rapporteurs and co-rapporteurs from the EU27 plus Iceland and Norway.